Supercell (company): Subsidiaries

 In 2016, Supercell acquired 51% of Frogmind, developer of Badland.
 They would later rebrand as HypeHype in 2021, with Supercell investing an extra €13 million to fund development.

 In 2017, Supercell acquired 60% of Space Ape Games, a mobile game developer based in London.
-In February 2021, it was announced that Space Ape will collaborate with Supercell to make Beatstar, which led to Supercell ID becoming available on Beatstar.
+In February 2021, it was announced that Space Ape would collaborate with Supercell to make Beatstar, which led to Supercell ID becoming available on Beatstar.
 In late 2021, Space Ape developed Boom Beach: Frontlines, a spin-off of Boom Beach with Supercell.
 It was soft-launched in Canada on 19 October 2021 and was released to selected countries.
 On 30 November 2022, the game was announced to be discontinued with servers shutting down in January 2023.

-Supercell acquired the rest of Space Ape in late 2024, absorbing several Space Ape employees into Supercell's London office and laying off others.
+Supercell acquired the rest of Space Ape in late 2024, absorbing several Space Ape employees into Supercell's London office while laying off others.